 Asset retirement obligations are those legal obligations where the Company will be required to retire tangible long-lived assets such as producing well sites, processing plants, and restoring land at the end of oil and natural gas production operations.
 The fair value of estimated asset retirement obligations is recognized on the Consolidated Balance Sheet when incurred and a reasonable estimate of fair value can be made.
-The asset retirement cost, equal to the initially estimated fair value of the asset retirement obligation, is capitalized as part of the cost of the related long-lived asset.
-Changes in the estimated obligation are recognized as a change in the asset retirement obligation and the related asset retirement cost.
-Actual expenditures incurred are charged against the accumulated asset retirement obligation.
+The asset retirement cost, equal to the initially estimated fair value of the related long-lived asset.
+Changes in the estimated obligation are recognized as a change in the asset retirement obligation.
 Accretion expense is recognized over time as the discounted liability is accreted to its expected settlement value.